Ksyu22/Ksyu22/README.md

 - 🤓 I studied Data Science : In December 2022 finished 6-month part-time DS bootcamp.
 As a final project with my team we created a TelegramBot sending the user the news summaries.
 Check out [brief-news](https://github.com/Ksyu22/brief-news.git)

-- 💪🏻 I’m currently strengthening **my time series EDA and modeling skills.**
+- 💪🏻 I’m currently strengthening **skills in Data Engineering and MLOps**

 - ⚡ Fun fact : **I'm fan of NLP.**